andrei-punko/cordapp-java/README.md

 - Check IOU states again to see added transaction:
 `http://localhost:10050/api/example/ious`

-# Extending the template
+## Extending the application

-You should extend this template as follows:
+You could extend this application as follows:

 * Add your own state and contract definitions under `contracts/src/main/java/`
 * Add your own flow definitions under `workflows/src/main/java/`